 Surrogacy success rates posted by some IVF clinics may seem simple, but they are often very misleading.
-Here’s what you need to know…
+Here’s what you should know…

 Because surrogacy regulation worldwide is inconsistent, clinics are free to post their own surrogacy success rates based on inconsistent criteria.
-Although a reputable clinic will not post false information about their successes, it is common for clinics (even in the United Sates) to post their most favorable statistics and remain silent on their less dramatic successes.
+Although a reputable clinic will not post false information about their successes, it is common for clinics (even in the United States) to post their most favorable statistics and remain silent on their less dramatic successes.

-For example, there are a wide variety of IVF and surrogacy procedures, and they all have very different success rates.
+For example, there are many different IVF and surrogacy procedures, and they all have quite different success rates.
 The greatest success will always come from an IVF procedure where the sperm donor has had thorough medical evaluations, the egg donor is young and has a positive fertility history, and where the surrogate is also young and has met rigorous fertility criteria.
-In general, success rates in cases similar to this will be between 55% and 75% for a fresh embryo transfer using two high-quality embryos.
+In the United States, success rates in cases similar to this will be between 75% and 85% for an embryo transfer using high-quality embryos.

 (In cases like the one described above, IVF clinics have a surrogacy success rate of about 75% in the US or 65% abroad.
 Success rates using Fresh Embryos and Frozen Embryos are now about the same thanks to new freezing techniques.
 The rate of a successful birth is 95% once the surrogate is pregnant.)

 In some cases, the clinic only will report surrogacy statistics for cases where the embryos have gone through PGD analysis.
-Success rates in these cases can rise to 80%.
-Unfortunately, the clinic often does not reveal that their incredible success rate requires the additional medical procedures and coss.
+Success rates in these cases can rise to 85%.
+Unfortunately, the clinic often does not reveal that their incredible success rate requires the additional medical procedures and cost.
 (We don’t advise PGD for all couples, however our surrogacy success rates are similarly high when a PGD procedure is added.)